axodotdev/cargo-dist/book/src/supplychain-security/signing/windows.md

     - `AZURE_CODESIGNING_ACCOUNT_NAME`: the Artifact Signing account name
     - `AZURE_CODESIGNING_CERT_PROFILE_NAME`: the certificate profile name

+    These values identify the Azure identity and signing profile; they are not authentication credentials.
+The generated workflow currently reads them from the GitHub `secrets` context, so add them as repository secrets or secrets on the `release` environment.

     The generated GitHub workflow uses `azure/login` with OpenID Connect and runs the artifact build jobs in the `release` GitHub environment.
 Configure a federated credential for your repository on the app registration using an environment subject such as `repo:OWNER/REPO:environment:release`.

-    If you store these values as GitHub environment secrets instead of repository secrets, add them to the `release` environment.

 4. **Configure dist to codesign**